“How do I promote my blog?” This seems to be a recurring question from marketers in today’s day and age....

 Whereas a page post engagement ad might look like this:

-But B2C businesses might find more value in a carousel ad to sell products, whereas a B2B business might want more Facebook engagement to further their custom audiences (for retargeting).
+But B2C businesses might find more value in a carousel ad to sell products, whereas a B2B company might want more Facebook engagement to further their custom audiences (for retargeting).

 You also have to decide whether or not you want to use images versus video ads.

-Facebook video engagement has increased 94% annually in the U.S. alone.
+Facebook video engagement has increased by 94% annually in the U.S. alone.